How are Painting Operations Draining Your Bottom Line?

 Paying for Inflated, False, or Duplicate Invoices

 In the absence of advanced monitoring and inspection system, there is no particular parameter set for approval of the work done.
-Means, either the company has to send their field workers on every location to check the status of the task or simply rely on the words of vendors.
+This means, either the company has to send their field workers on every location to check the status of the task or simply rely on the words of vendors.

 Most of the times, companies send field sales professionals on locations selected randomly to check the current status and quality of the task done.
 And if a few of the locations match the expected quality, sales professionals approve all invoices generated by the vendors.